larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 the Internet Architecture Board (IAB), the RFC Series Working Group (RSWG), the RFC Series Approval Board (RSAB), or the Independent RFC Submission Stream, without their explicit agreement.
-These changes take effect when the procedures described in {{prod}} have been approved by the IESG.
+These changes take effect when the processes described in {{prod}} have been approved by the IESG.

 ## Terminology Note